AHS apologizes for delays in care resulting from improperly processed referrals

 An additional investigation found patients in all five AHS zones – Edmonton, Calgary, central, north and south – may have been impacted.

-"Our clinical teams are working urgently to assess every delayed referral, to determine what impact the delay may have had on each patient and to schedule those patients as quickly as possible."
+"Our clinical teams are working urgently to assess every delayed referral to determine what impact the delay may have had on each patient and to schedule those patients as quickly as possible."

 Officials will be contacting any impacted patients directly to address their questions and concerns, AHS says.

-AHS says the issue applies to referrals from it to healthcare providers who are outside of AHS and not Connect Care users, such as specialty clinics and allied health professionals like physiotherapists.
+AHS says the issue applies to referrals from it to health-care providers who are outside of AHS and not Connect Care users, such as specialty clinics and allied health professionals like physiotherapists.

-"These providers operate in partnership with AHS but work in a community setting, and typically have their own electronic medical record system that does not allow for referrals to easily flow from Connect Care to their systems directly," the release stated.
+"These providers operate in partnership with AHS but work in a community setting, and typically have their own electronic medical record system that does not allow for referrals to easily flow from Connect Care to their systems directly," the release said.

 The Health Quality Council of Alberta is conducting a third-party audit of the issue.
 AHS says it is conducting its own internal investigation.